mrisher/smtp-sts/mta-sts.md

 hosting organization to control update signaling.

 Second, the Policy Domain must point the "well-known" policy location to the hosting organization.
-This can be done either by redirecting the `mta-sts` host to a host or CNAME specified by the hosting organization and by giving the hosting organization a TLS certificate which is valid for that host, or by setting up a "reverse proxy" (also known as a "gateway") server that serves as the Policy Domain's policy the policy currently served by the hosting organization.
+This can be done either by setting the `mta-sts` record to a host or CNAME specified by the hosting organization and by giving the hosting organization a TLS certificate which is valid for that host, or by setting up a "reverse proxy" (also known as a "gateway") server that serves as the Policy Domain's policy the policy currently served by the hosting organization.